bergesinstitute/graf-method/book-5-unit-8.md

 1. My leg hurts.
 2. I have a headache.
-3. Paris reminds me of my college years.
-4. I really like sweets.
+3. I really like sweets.
-5. My sister really likes to swim in the river.
+4. My sister really likes to swim in the river.
-6. He reminds me of John.
+5. He reminds me of John.